ndhoang123/ITKowledge/CSharp/README.md

 - For the unboxing of value types to `succeed` at **run time**, the item being unboxed **must be a reference** to an object that was **previously created by boxing** *an instance of that value type*.
 Attempting to unbox **null** causes a **NullReferenceException**.
 Attempting to unbox a **reference to an incompatible value type** causes an **InvalidCastException**.

 Reference: https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/types/boxing-and-unboxing

+## Mutable
+1. **Mutable**
+- Mutable means that it **can be changed**.
+- All the modified value in the object will work in the original memory provided by the system.
+And no new memory will be created during the operation.
+- It is recommended to use in case you want to alter some value in the object and also want to have good performance.
+- **StringBuilder** is a mutable.
+2. **Immutable**
+- In the opposite of Mutable, Immutable means that it **can not be changed**.
+- All the modified value in the immutable will be stored in the new object.
+The original object does not change, because it is unchangeable.
+- We are gonna use it in the case we dont consider the other changing easily your object.
+- All the unused memory, that was created in the past, will not free immediately, and wait for garbage collection to process.
+In the case the execution of string more than the GC execution, it causes the worst performance of software.
+- **String** is an immutable.
+3. **Null and Empty strings**
+- Note that you do not use the new operator to create a string object except when initializing the string with an array of chars.
+- **An empty string** is an instance of a `System.String` object that contains zero character.
+- **A null string** does not refer to an instance of a `System.String` object and `any attempt to call` a `method` on a null string *causes* a **NullReferenceException**.
+However, you can use null strings in concatenation and comparison operations with other strings.